PacificBiosciences/pb-assembly/README.md

 #### How do I calculate unique molecular coverage?

-Unique molecular yield is not currently reported for a sequencing run.
-To calculate it, make sure you have `pb-assembly` and [`bamtools`](https://github.com/pezmaster31/bamtools) loaded in your path and run the following commands:
+Unique molecular yield is now reported in SMRT Link (v7.0.0).
+To calculate it at the command line0220, make sure you have `pb-assembly` and [`bamtools`](https://github.com/pezmaster31/bamtools) loaded in your path and run the following commands:

 ```bash
 # convert subreads.bam to subreads.fasta